 Words and Photography By: ANN AMATO-ZORICH

-Hybrid willows aren’t prized trees and are far from popular where I live in the Pacific Northwest.
-This is a region with many incredible trees and I grew up knowing that these were considered far from desirable.
+Hybrid willows are not prized trees.
+And they are far from popular where I live in the Pacific Northwest.
+This region houses many incredible trees and I grew up knowing these were far from desirable.
 Nonetheless, I love mine and if given the opportunity to do this again I would likely still do it.
 Their growth rate is perfect for a project like this, but I might also consider Laburnum, Fagus, and native willows as well.
 There are so many other options for these large structures.
 I only wish I had more space to experiment.

-A living arbor of any kind can become a maintenance issue, but nurturing a living structure in a city where it is closely surrounded by built environments can be a real treat.
+A living arbor of any kind can become a maintenance issue.
+But nurturing a living structure in a city where it is closely surrounded by built environments, is a real treat.
 It has become a center of this home and it has helped me to better appreciate the differences between built, cultivated and natural spaces.
-For many years I was the first to discount or overlook its importance but recently I’ve come to see it for what it is, and it is much larger than the sum of its parts.

 Over time, the arbor has woven itself into my life.
-Just the thought of not having my coffee beneath it on a sunny summer morning makes me sad and yet I know that like any living creature it won’t be there forever.
+Just the thought of not having my coffee beneath it on a sunny summer morning makes me sad.
+And yet, I know that like any living creature it won’t be there forever.
 This vulnerability captivates me too.
 I care about this living space.
-Few other plants have been so selfishly enjoyed in my garden.
-The willows are the heart and soul of my garden and yet I always feel that twinge of shame because each only cost $2.
+Few other plants have been as enjoyed in my garden.
+The willows are the heart and soul of my garden but I always feel a twinge of shame because each only cost $2.

 Living willow arbor maintenance isn’t easy – mostly because it is a constant job.
-Once the initial shape is created, branches constantly need to be tied to the frame.
-Over time, the strongest branches and leaders should show their girth and these are kept.
-Problems will arise if regular pruning isn’t maintained.
-When I went through a divorce and got distracted, branches grew through the top and threatened the integrity of the structure with their weight.
-Thankfully, it didn’t go too far and today, the arbor is doing well, but it took more than a year to get it back into shape after the wrong branches had been encouraged to grow.
+Once the initial shape is created, you need to constantly tie the branches into the frame as it grows.
+Over time, the strongest branches and leaders should show their girth.
+Keep these and prune the rest.
+You must maintain constant pruning, or else problems will arise.
+I was distracted when I went through a divorce and some branches grew through the top.
+Their weight began to threaten the integrity of the structure.
+Thankfully, it didn’t go too far and today, the arbor is doing well.
+But, it did take more than a year to get it back into shape after the wrong branches had grown.

 Hybrid willows are not popular because of their roots and it’s true they can be aggressive.
-As far as I know, my trees have remained tame and they don’t require a great deal of pampering in my climate.
+As far as I know, my trees have remained tame.
+They don’t require a great deal of pampering in my climate.
 More needy plants live around the arbor all summer so the trees soak up the water lavished on them.
 Thanks to the rain we receive during the rest of the year, the trees require little extra help.
-As for wind, the arbor gets blasted all winter but it hasn’t had a problem yet.
-There were pests one summer but they were never identified and after I treated them, I’ve never had a issue again.
+The arbor gets blasted by wind all winter, but it hasn’t had a problem yet.
+Pests attacked one summer, but they were never identified.
+After I treated them, I’ve never had an issue again.